aeksco/aws-pdf-textract-pipeline/README.md

 **Notes**

+- If a PDF download URL has already been added to the `pdfUrlsTable` DynamoDB table, the pipeline will not re-execute for the PDF.

 - Includes tests with Jest.

 - Recommended to use `Visual Studio Code` with the `Format on Save` setting turned on.